I know you're saying, why didn't you tell him that during the break?

 You created this problem, and now you sit around and talk about fiscal responsibility and putting our house in order as though it's our fault.

-We've got some suggestions, you have no specificity.
+We've got some suggestions.

 You let us know when you're really willing to talk about it, and we'll come back.

-Um I would say the president has offered a plan already.
+I would say the president has offered a plan already.

-It's the budget he offered earlier in the year that instead of reducing the debt actually increased it dramatically and increased taxes to boot.
+It's the budget he offered earlier in the year that instead of reducing the debt, actually increased it dramatically and increased taxes to boot.

 So it actually grew taxes and grew the debt.

-And let me that that plan that the president put forward earlier in the year, his budget.
+And that plan that the president put forward earlier in the year, his budget, you know how many votes it got in the Senate?

 Zero.